rowan-cake/QuickNote/README.md

 ### Use case:
-The main usecase for this plugin was to speed up my notetaking capabilitys in university classes where there are a lot of keywords coming at you quickly and you might not have a lot of time inbetween to write each induviualy.
+The main use case for this plugin was to speed up my notetaking capabilities in university classes.
+Often there are a lot of keywords coming at you quickly and you might not have a lot of time in between to write each about each individually, and upon review find yourself with just the word left and no explanation around it.

 ### Dependecies:
   - Python